Wakfu (TV series): Other

-A wild boar/dragon hybrid that wants to get revenge on The Brotherhood of Tofu for hunting a baby piglet.
+A wild boar/dragon hybrid who wants to get revenge on The Brotherhood of Tofu for hunting a baby piglet.
 Afterward, he kidnaps Ruel and takes him to his underground labyrinth.
 When looking for Ruel in his labyrinth Yugo, Eva, and Amalia are turned into pigs.
 Dally leads them through the rest of labyrinth and faces off against him, at the end.
 He is beaten by Dally and forced to free Ruel, as well turn Yugo, Eva and Amalia back to normal.